xenify-io/litepaper/README.md

 - Arbitrum is our genesis deployment chain.

-### 2️⃣ Ethereum (eXNF)
+### 2️⃣ BNB Chain (bXNF)

-- Ethereum deployment is scheduled for 3 months following the Arbitrum deployment.
+- BNB Chain is set for deployment following Arbitrum.

-### 3️⃣ BNB Chain (bXNF)
+### 3️⃣ Polygon (mXNF)

-- BNB Chain deployment is slated for 3 months after the Ethereum deployment.
+- Polygon is set for deployment following BNB Chain.

-### 4️⃣ Polygon (mXNF)
+### 4️⃣ Ethereum (eXNF)

-- Polygon is set to be deployed 3 months subsequent to the BNB Chain deployment.
+- Ethereum deployment is set for deployment following Polygon.

 ### 5️⃣ Base (cbXNF)

-- Base deployment is planned for 3 months post the Polygon deployment.
+- Base deployment will be determined following the Ethereum.

 ### 6️⃣ Optimism (opXNF)

-- Optimism will be rolled out 3 months following the Base deployment.
+- Optimism deployment will be determined following Base.

 ### 7️⃣ Avalanche (aXNF)

-- Avalanche is scheduled for deployment 3 months after the Optimism deployment.
+- Avalanche deployment will be determined following the Optimism.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ⚙️ Accelerated Deployment

-Our current 3-month timeline between deployments aims to concentrate liquidity and economic energy/activity on one chain before expanding.
+Our timeline for deployments aims to concentrate liquidity and economic energy/activity on one chain before expanding.
 This focused approach aims to build sustainable growth versus aggressive multi-chain rollouts better suited to bullish market conditions.
-However, it's essential to emphasise our flexibility to expedite our deployment schedule on BNB Chain, Polygon, Base, Optimism, and Avalanche.
+However, it's essential to emphasise our flexibility to expedite our deployment schedule on Polygon, Ethereum, Base, Optimism, and Avalanche.
 Depending on market conditions, we retain the capability to accelerate our deployment timelines to as short as 1 month or even just 1 week.
 This adaptability empowers us to respond strategically to market conditions while ensuring a controlled and well-considered expansion that maximises benefits for our entire community.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)